 It's been one of the most frequently asked questions since the coronavirus developed into a global pandemic: should I be wearing a face mask?
 The British public are advised to wear face coverings when in crowded places as part of the UK government's lockdown easing plan – a stance also taken by officials at the Centre for Disease Control and Prevention (CDC) in the United States.
 Yet, some people are still unsure about what is the correct way to wear a face mask during this pandemic.

-One thing experts seem to agree on is that you do not need to wear a surgical-grade mask to be safe.
+One thing experts seem to agree on is that even non-surgical masks and face-coverings are .
 In fact, N95 masks should be prioritised for medical staff and carers.
 Masks and cloth face coverings can be made using common home supplies and if you're interested in making your own, gov.uk has instructions on how to do so.

 Whatever kind face mask you have, it's important to make sure you are using it in the correct way.
 Stay as safe as possible by avoiding common mistakes with this easy step-by-step checklist.